Chairman of the Bored

 Thomas is currently transforming himself into a goat.

-His work has been acquired by the Victoria & Albert Museum for their permanent collection, and is exhibited frequently and internationally, he lectures at various universities in the USA and Europe, and has spoken at a number of conferences across the world, including TED and Design Indaba (Cape Town, SA).
+His work has been acquired by the Victoria & Albert Museum for their permanent collection, and is exhibited frequently and internationally, he lectures at various universities in the USA and Europe, and speaks at conferences across the world, including TED and Design Indaba (Cape Town, SA).

 Author Thomas Cummings, Member of the Bored